In Georgia, Debts during Divorce as well as Assets are to be divided equally

-The courts rarely will take the time and nor is it a productive argument to take years of debt statements and itemize every single purchase arguing who bought this item and who used that item.
-Yes, you did not agree with the ride on lawn mower for your quarter acre lawn, but it was used for the maintenance of the home.
-Yes the other spouse likes to eat out all the time but can you remember when you were with them and did you eat the leftovers they brought home.
-Because of arguments such as this the courts tend to not be overly analytical with debt and usually split it in equal proportions.
+The courts will rarely take the time and nor is it a productive argument to take years of debt statements and itemize every single purchase arguing who bought this item and who used that item.
+Yes, you did not agree with the ride-on lawnmower for your quarter-acre lawn, but it was used for the maintenance of the home.
+Yes, the other spouse likes to eat out all the time but can you remember when you were with them and did you eat the leftovers they brought home.
+Because of arguments such as this, the courts tend to not be overly analytical with debt and usually split it in equal proportions.
 However, I have had many cases in which the court is willing to decrease and increase these proportions.

-Debt Division During Divorce
+Debts During Divorce

 Some arguments regarding debt are more subtle and involve the actual financial relationship of the parties.
 Just as with assets the court will determine the actual contribution of the spouse’s in the accumulation of the debt and if you have completely separate finances, separate accounts and the other spouse has no access to these cards you have a stronger argument, but once again, you will need to show that you never benefitted from this debt.